Objectives, actions and results

 SUPPLIERS SCREENING

 Our supplier screening is an integral part of our Purchasing process.
 We conduct research to identify categories of suppliers that are critical for our organization, including for reaching our sustainability objectives, based also on the experience built in our day by days operations.
 The first step of Italgas’ supplier screening programme involves the assessment of potential Environmental, Social and Governance risks associated with country-specific operations, sector-related challenges, and commodity-specific concerns that impact both our operations, the supply chain and the potential interferences.
 We also consider factors such as the complexity of the supply chain, strategic importance to our operations, volume of trade, and technological impact.
 Our Suppliers in ‘Strategic Works and Materials’ are particularly scrutinized due to their substantial influence on both our business’s sustainable performance and Environmental, Social and Governance risks associated.
-By evaluating these aspects we determine which suppliers category may have significant ESG risks before proceeding to a more detailed assessment phase, channeling them into the “strong” qualification process, that implies a deeper evaluation of ESG performance & risk through more detailed data collection requests for the suppliers.
+By evaluating these aspects, we determine which suppliers’ category may have significant ESG risks before proceeding to a more detailed assessment phase, channelling them into the “strong” qualification process, that implies a deeper evaluation of ESG performance & risk through more detailed data collection requests for the suppliers.

 SUPPLIERS ASSESSMENT AND DEVELOPMENT